Dragster2/Two-150g-Demo-Bots-/JOURNAL.md

 ![image](https://github.com/user-attachments/assets/26c9dca0-14ec-4b41-b10b-c90aa0476709)

 ![image](https://github.com/user-attachments/assets/6985acae-30fd-438a-b758-951aa127f1db)
 I updated the armor to be more bulky might be a little hard to tell.
+The armor will not be solid due to weight but it should absorbed and take hits well.
 ![image](https://github.com/user-attachments/assets/a92bf341-08a6-446c-b198-9cd155c82a7e)
 ![image](https://github.com/user-attachments/assets/c775dd0e-82ee-484c-b400-714ecbd1a22b)